 기독교 형성사.
-Christianity was a global faith (with its center of gravity in Africa, Asia, and the Middle East) before it became a predominantly Western religion (c.1500); and, after roughly five centuries, it has once again reemerged as a hugely non-Western phenomenon.
+Christianity was a global faith (with its

+center of gravity in Africa, Asia, and the Middle East) before it became a predominantly Western religion (c.1500); and, after roughly five centuries, it has once again reemerged as a hugely non-Western phenomenon.
 A full historical account reveals a faith that is inherently global because it is ultimately local and therefore never fully defined by any historic phase.
 This course provides a missiological exploration of Christianity's two thousand-year history with a primary focus on the processes of crosscultural transmission and the critical elements that have defined the experience and expression of the faith in successive heartlands.
 Five core issues will guide the discussion: the translation principle (or indigenous appropriations and vernacular expressions of the faith); the agents and agencies of missionary expansion; major movements of reformation and renewal; interaction with other faiths; and causative factors in the periodic shifts or extermination of the faith.
 Taught only in Korean.
 4 or 8 units.
+PD

-PD epistemology of diversity and cultural contextualization via truth seeking by reading selected biblical passages from the margins.
+MK 773 Christian Anthropology from the Margins/기독교 문화 인류학.
+Developing an epistemology of diversity and cultural contextualization via truth seeking by reading selected biblical passages from the margins.
 Challenging the limits of discrete anthropological and theological epistemologies by gesturing toward a transdisciplinary understanding of an emerging practical theology for the purpose of contextualizing Christian theological thinking.
-Enabling students' cultural, racial and ethnic exploration for self-awareness and facilitating engagement with diverse communities.
+Enabling students' cultural, racial and ethnic exploration for selfawareness and facilitating engagement with diverse communities.
 Taught only in Korean.
 4 or 8 units.
+PD of God from historical and global perspective.
+The approach is by geographical area, showing how the Christian faith has taken root and grown in different contexts worldwide.
+Important mission theologies and practices arising from local and global mission conferences are discussed and attention is paid to individuals, organizations and movements that have had a significant impact.
+Taught only in Korean.
+4 or 8 units.
+PD